 March 22-25, 2017.
 Shiloh: A Bloody Battle, Costly Beyond Imagination

-With Jim Ogden from Pickwick Landing or Savannah, TN (TBA)
+With Jim Ogden from Savannah, TN

 Grant’s early victories and western politics generated a convergence of forces as the Union moved to secure its hold on Tennessee.
 The river from Fort Henry down to Muscle Shoals brought Grant to Savannah, Tennessee, following his brief demotion for unspecified reasons.
 The tentative Grant and his equally nervous friend William T. Sherman (recently returned to duty) were surprised and nearly destroyed in the first day’s fighting only to receive timely reinforcements that led to a decisive victory on the second day.
 This program is unique because historian Jim Ogden is branching out his offerings into his other areas of interest.
 Justly reputed for his preparations and knowledge, Jim is looking forward to delivering a cogent series of tours over the coming years that tell the story of the war in the west as he has studied it–Shiloh is the first.
-He intends to focus on the actual tactical elements on the battlefield with lots of walking or the ground.
+He intends to focus on the actual tactical elements on the battlefield with lots of walking on the ground.
 Scheduled before the spring shuts down the view sheds of this pristine battlefield this is the tour for the battlefield lover in you.
 The detailed itinerary and registration information is here: Shiloh: A Bloody Battle, Costly Beyond Imagination.

 April 17-21, 2017.
 The Atlanta Campaign Part 2: From Cassville through the Hell Hole and up Kennesaw Mountain